 - Sidewall is prone to bulge

-Bottom-Line: The Sailun S637 Trailer Radial Tire provides excellent traction and stability for fifth wheels and travel trailers, making it an excellent option for thousands of campers and RV owners.
+Bottom-Line: These light truck radial tires provide excellent traction and stability for fifth wheels and travel trailers, making them an excellent option for wet weather driving.

 Goodyear Unisteel G614 RST Radial Tire

-Another reliable ST recreational vehicle tire is the Goodyear Unisteel G614.
-Featuring excellent, design, and steel belts construction, it can handle the most demanding of trailers and roads.
+A reliable ST commercial truck tire, with its excellent design and steel belt casing construction, the Goodyear Unisteel G614 can handle the most demanding of trailers and roads.

-In fact, even compared to the Sailun and its excellent traction and stability, this Goodyear radial can tackle the most demanding of road conditions and do so smoothly and quietly.
+Even compared to the excellent traction and stability of the Sailun S637, this Goodyear tire can tackle the most demanding of road conditions and do it smoothly and quietly.
 If you love RVing and camping off the beaten path, this is something you’ll appreciate.
-That said, as a radial tire, the Goodyear Unisteel G614 RST can handle the highway just fine as well.

-Unfortunately, with an L speed rating, which limits the safe traveling speed of these tires to just 75 mph, you’ll have to take it slow.
+Unfortunately, with an L speed rating limiting the safe traveling speed to just 75 mph you’ll have to take it slow.
 However, when you’re hauling a fifth wheel weighing up to 20,000 pounds and costing as much as some homes, you should probably keep it under the speed limit anyway.

 - Performs well on a variety of roads